tensorflow/swift/proposals/ParameterUpdate.md

 struct AdamOptimizer<P : ParameterAggregate> where ... {
   // There is one moving average per parameter.
   // Thus, the moving averages can be represented as an instance of `P`.
+  // Note: `P(0)` is pseudocode that initializes all members of `P` to 0.
+This
-  // Note: initializing `ParameterAggregate` types with zeros isn't possible, but
+  // kind of direct zero initialization isn't possible, but is used here to
-  // is necessary in some form or another.
-This requires further exploration (like
-  // synthesizing conformances of `ParameterAggregate` types to `VectorNumeric`, which
-  // defines a repeating value initializer). var movingAverages = P(0)
+  // keep the example code simple. var movingAverages = P(0)

   mutating func fitParameters(